• Skip to primary navigation

 • Fitting a Soil and Vent Pipe Including Connecting Plastic Waste Pipes to Clay Pipes and Replacing Old Cast Iron Pipework

-Toilets - soil and vent pipe fitting (part 1) - In this DIY guide you will find Information on how to fit a soil pipe for toilet waste and also how to join plastic soil waste pipes to clay pipes, drill new holes using a diamond core bit for new pipework, replace old cast iron pipework and move a toilet
+Toilets - soil and vent pipe fitting (part 1) - Find out how to fit a soil pipe for a toilet waste and also how to join plastic soil waste pipes to clay pipes and fit a new toilet

 • Fitting a Soil and Vent pipe Part 2